-If you come here and are intending to actually read what’s below, congratulations, your 2017 version of new year’s solution is either getting rich enough to have a larger place to live for yourself or make full use of the tiny cubicle you’re holed up in, which is usually referred to fancily as studio apartments, or studio flats for Her Majesty the Queen’s servants.
+If you come here and are intending to actually read what’s below, congratulations, your 2021 New Year’s resolution is either getting rich enough to have a larger place to live for yourself, or make full use of the tiny cubicle you’re holed up in – which is usually referred to fancily as studio apartments, or studio flats (for Her Majesty the Queen’s servants).
 Or people, I don’t know.

 First thing first, before falling down the rabbit hole into Wonderland, you need to understand this: a studio apartment is a small apartment, but not all small apartments are studio apartments.
 A small apartment can just be a single apartment, a type of low-end living quarter similar to the aforementioned studios.